 Identifying Resource Status at a Glance

-A quick glance at the Resources tree provides an overview of your environment's health.
-Alert severity icons display to the left of a resource in the Resources tree to denote the highest-level active alert for that node or its children.
+A quick glance at the Resources tree provides an overview of your environment’s health.
+Alert severity icons display to the right of a resource in the Resources tree to denote the highest-level active alert for that node or its children.
 Similarly, icons display to the right of the resource to denote additional detail such as the fact that the device is dead, alerting has been disabled, or the resource has been put into SDT.

-If a resource is not in alert, then standard icons display to the left of resources to allow you to quickly identify what a particular node represents (e.g. device, cloud resource, group, dynamic group, instance, DataSource, etc.).
+Standard icons display to the left of resources to allow you to quickly identify what a particular node represents (e.g. device, cloud resource, group, dynamic group, instance, DataSource, etc.).
 As shown next, you can hover over any icon in the Resources tree for its description.

 Searching and Filtering Resources